 Several suggestions have been brought forward to remedy this problem, and most of them concede that water must no longer be treated as an enemy – the water table must be raised.

 A popular idea is to turn New Orleans into an “American Amsterdam” using canals, bayous, and rain gardens to beautify the city and slowly rebuild the water table beneath it.

 These developments would need professional long-term Stormwater and Wastewater planning in order to be sustainable for the future of New Orleans.

 Inframanage.com notes from an infrastructure management practice viewpoint, water, wastewater and stormwater are often managed quite separately.

 PHOTO CREDIT: Ramón Morales via Flickr Creative Commons.
-The photo was cropped to fit website requirement.
+The photo was cropped to fit the website requirement.